 Quite possibly one of the most anticipated new British musicals of 2019, &Juliet lives up to the hype.
 This is the fresh modern musical that the industry needs.
 It makes its mark by exploring themes others dare not explore, in a way that leaves you smiling, eager for more.

 Hit after hit from Max Martin’s impressive catalogue weave throughout the plot.
-Era-defining 90S hits such as …Ooops I Did It Again to more recent hits like Can’t Stop the Feelin‘ there’s genres to cover everyone’s tastes from pop to rock and break up songs.
-While some are there for comic effect, there are some emotionally tight numbers that push the plot through and aid character development thanks to Dominic Fallacaro’s wonderful orchestrations that enhance the storytelling element of the lyrics and give these famous songs a new lease of life.
+With era-defining 90S hits such as …Ooops I Did It Again to more recent hits like Can’t Stop the Feelin‘ there’s genres to cover everyone’s tastes from pop to rock and break up songs.
+While some are there for comic effect, there are some emotionally tight numbers that push the plot through and aid character development.
+This is thanks to Dominic Fallacaro’s wonderful orchestrations which enhance the storytelling element of the lyrics and give these famous songs a new lease of life.

 The bright and colourful set design by Soutra Gilmour creates a time warp between the renaissance and modern-day, crossed with a hint of french architecture.
-This is a play within a play and so it doesn’t hide away from being a stage with ropes used to fly in objects clearly in sight and the half-built proscenium surrounding the stage.
+This is a play, within a play and so it doesn’t hide away from being a stage with ropes used to fly in objects clearly in sight and a half-built proscenium that surrounds the stage.
 It’s elegant to see and beautiful to admire.
-The double revolve at the centre of the stage is cleverly orchestrated to blends well into each scene.
+The double revolve at the centre of the stage is cleverly orchestrated to blend in well into each scene.

-The costume by Paloma Young is equally stunning, once more crossing effortlessly modern clothes, alongside memorable items from the Elizabethan period such as ruffs and corsets.
+The costume by Paloma Young is equally stunning, once more crossing effortlessly modern clothes, with memorable items from the Elizabethan perion, such as ruffs and corsets.

-The youthful cast take each character in their stride with huge amounts of energy.
+The youthful cast takes each character in their stride with huge amounts of energy.
 Heading up the cast is Miriam-Teak Lee as Juliet.
-She’s sassy, strong and is truly believable as a young naive Juliet, controlled by those around her and finally discovers to break free from the restrictions people try to impose on her.
+She’s sassy, strong and truly believable as a young naive Juliet, controlled by those around her and who finally discovers to break free from the restrictions people try to impose on her.